 By the time a job seeker receives a request to provide contact information for professional references, 95 percent of the interview process has been successfully navigated.
 It’s exciting.
 What began with a cover letter and resume and then proceeded to phone interviews and face-to-face interviews with individuals or even panels of people, has now reached the moment of truth.
 The offer of employment is one critical step away: success or failure will be determined by your references.

-Too many job seekers jeopardize their chances of landing their dream job by not being proactive enough with their professional references.
 Here are three strategies for selecting and prepping professional references to guarantee a successful conclusion to the interview process:

 Match References to the Opportunity

 Not all job references are created equal, particularly given the unique dynamics of specific jobs.
 Most qualified job candidates have a host of professional references to choose from, so they should be diligent about selecting the reference who best understands the position and company being pursued.
 When a prospective employer calls a reference, the conversation is greatly facilitated if the reference has an innate understanding of the company’s product or services, workplace culture, and business objectives.